Championship League Snooker - Judd Trump equals Stephen Hendry on all-time century list

 The former world champion is in touching distance of second place John Higgins, on 822, with Ronnie O’Sullivan leading the way on 1,079.

-Trump was unable to surpass Higgins' mark on Monday evening, losing 3-1 to Kyren Wilson shortly after his earlier defeat.
+Trump was unable to surpass Hendry's mark on Monday evening, losing 3-1 to Kyren Wilson shortly after his earlier defeat.

 Lisowski got a measure of revenge for his German Masters and World Grand Prix final defeats to Trump, twice coming from behind to force a decider, before taking the round robin fixture.